 Artist/researcher Paddy Hartley has created Project Facade in response to Gillies work.
 He has looked at case studies of some of Gillies' patients and then created these amazing works of art, using army uniforms, to reflect each man, his history and treatment.
 The Project Facade site is really fascinating - not just for the artwork that Paddy has created, but also to read the individual stories about the men who were involved with all this groundbreaking surgery.
 It can be quite heartbreaking.

-One of Hartley's case studies was William M Spreckley - you can see here the progression from admittance to the hospital through to a photo taken late
+One of Hartley's case studies was William M Spreckley - you can see here the progression from admittance to the hospital through to a photo taken later in his life.

 From the BBC: Spreckley was hugely grateful to Gillies and even named his son Michael Gillies in his honour.